puutaro/CommandClick/md/developer/set_replace_variables.md

 ## Overview

 - This setting is one of the most use setting
-- This setting is set global variable
+- This setting is set global variable by replace varaiableb name to value
+- Fast about replace velocity: `2000` varaibles -> `0.06` secoonds.
 - So colled "model" in `MVC` and `MVVM`.
 - This setting can specify multiply